rwxrob/boost/README.md

 programming, and just enough Git and Web development to create and maintain a basic portfolio web site.
 The rest is up to you.

-Here's a list of our main goals:
+Here's a list of our main goals (which roughly correspond to week number):

-* Demonstrate autodidactic learning habits
+1. Demonstrate autodidactic learning habits
-* Share learning, discoveries, and theories
+2. Share learning, discoveries, and theories
-* Install and maintain a local Ubuntu Server VM
+3. Install and maintain a local Ubuntu Server VM
-* Setup Secure Shell and GPG for safe remote access
+4. Setup Secure Shell and GPG for safe remote access
-* Follow the UNIX philosophy and know why
+5. Navigate and manage filesystem with bash commands
-* Navigate filesystem with bash shell commands
+7. Manage Linux processes from command line
-* Manage Linux processes from command line
+8. Install and use TMUX from Linux command line
-* Install and use TMUX from Linux command line
+9. Install and use Vim from Linux command line
-* Install and use Vim from Linux command line
+10. Write safe shell scripts in POSIX and bash
-* Write safe shell scripts in POSIX and bash
+6. Follow the UNIX philosophy and know why
-* Search the Web from the Linux command line
+11. Search the Web from the Linux command line
-* Use Docker to use and create container images
+12. Use Docker to use and create container images
-* Create and use a Go Bonzai composite command tree
+13. Create and use a Go Bonzai composite command tree
-* Describe how Internet works (DNS, TCP, and HTTP)
+14. Describe how Internet works (DNS, TCP, and HTTP)
-* Create and maintain a minimal REST API with Go
+15. Create and maintain a minimal REST API with Go
-* Create and maintain a minimal IRC/Twitch bot in Go
+16. Create and maintain a minimal IRC/Twitch bot in Go
-* Create and maintain a Web site
+17. Create and maintain a Web site
-* Use Git and GitHub to create and maintain source
+18. Use Git and GitHub to create and maintain source
-* Build personal/professional learning network
+19. Build personal/professional learning network
-* Find gainful employment as a technologist
+20. Find gainful employment as a technologist

 ## When are they?